lwrubel/lc-python-intro/_episodes/12-for-loops.md

 > ## Reversing a String
 >
-> Fill in the blanks in the program below so that it prints "nit"
+> Fill in the blanks in the program below so that it prints "col"
-> (the reverse of the original character string "tin").
+> (the reverse of the original character string "loc").
 >
 > ~~~
 > original = "loc"